rlautan/recras-wordpress-plugin/readme.txt

 * showlabels - show the label for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
 * showplaceholders - show the placeholder for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
 Placeholders are [not supported](http://caniuse.com/#search=placeholder) in Internet Explorer versions 9 and lower.
 * submittext - the text for the form submission button.
 Defaults to "Send"
+* redirect - a URL that the user is redirected to, after submitting the form successfully.

 Example: `[recras-contact id=42 showtitle=false element="ol" showlabels="0"]` will show the contact form with ID 42, in an ordered list, without title and without label.